-A voyage through the very heart of the Scottish Highlands, traversing four different lochs on a transit of the intricate and endlessly fascinating inland waters of the Caledonian Canal
+Cruise through the heart of the Scottish Highlands on this visually breathtaking voyage, traversing the Sound of Mull and four lochs as you navigate the intricate waterways of the Caledonian Canal

 Day 1 - Glasgow